 There is a general consensus among marine scientists that sharks have an exceptional sense of smell.
 This is definitely very true and absolutely necessary for their survival.
 The idea though that sharks have super sniffers that they use to sniff out the minutest amounts of blood in vast bodies of water is, for the most part true, but greatly embellished.
+Let's take a closer look at sharks' sense of smell this Sharktober.

 Let’s first look at how sharks use their noses to sniff out prey, blood and other interesting titbits in the ocean.
 Smell is incredibly important to sharks and how they use this sense is quite fascinating.
 Just under the snout of a shark are two small openings, or nares (nasal cavities).
 Each nare consists of two more openings.
 Water goes in the one opening and out the other.
 Inside the nasal cavities are a series of sensitive skin folds.
 Water passes over sensory cells within the skin folds.
 These cells pick up the scents in the water and then send signals to the shark’s brain.
 In the shark’s brain, the olfactory lobes kick in and analyse the scents, which can be those of a potential mate or prey.
 With smell being so very important to sharks, it is no surprise that about two-thirds of a shark’s brain is made up of olfactory lobes.
 From here, it is up to the shark to decide if it wants to pursue the scent or not.